ogai-lab/MPU-9250/README.md

 # MPU-9250

-The class to control the MPU-9250 to work with python 2.
+The class to control the MPU-9250 to work with python 3.
 It works with Raspberry pi 3.
 Sensor module using the MPU-9250 seems there are a variety of implementation.
 This class is moving by mounting of strawberry Linux company.

 https://strawberry-linux.com/catalog/items?code=12250

+## Requirement

 You need to make settings to make I2C available in Raspberry pi beforehand.